xingchenwan/nasbowl/README.md

-## Code Repository for NAS-BOWL (Neural Architecture Search using Bayesian Optimisation with Weisfeiler-Lehman Kernel)
+# Neural Architecture Search using Bayesian Optimisation with Weisfeiler-Lehman Kernel (NAS-BOWL)

+This is the code Repository for our proposed method NAS-BOWL.

-#  Prerequisites and Dependencies
+##  Prerequisites and Dependencies
 This code repository contains the submission of NAS-BOWL.
 To run the codes, please see the prerequisites below:
 1. Download the NAS-Bench-101 and NAS-Bench-201 datasets and place the data files under ```data/``` path.
 We expect these files: